google/xls/docs_src/dslx_reference.md

 #### Shift Expressions

-Shift expressions include: shift-right (logical), shift-right arithmetic and shift-left.
+Shift expressions include: shift-right (logical) and shift-left.
 These are binary operations that don't require the same type on the left and right hand side.
 The right hand side must be unsigned, but it does not need to be the same type or width as the left hand side, i.e. the type signature for these operations is: `(xN[M], uN[N]) -> xN[M]`.
 If the right hand side is a literal value it does not need to be type annotated.
 For example:

 ```
   fn shr_two(x: s32) -> s32 {